-Recent work in Chicago includes: The Shops & Lofts at 47; an award-winning redevelopment of an entire city block including a large mixed-use building, and three new infill residential buildings, 500 N. Milwaukee: a new mixed-use complex comprised of a 14-story, 179-unit high-rise fronted by a triangular shaped 4-story, 48-unit low-rise with 14,000 sq. ft. of commercial space between the two sites, Luxe on Chicago; a stylish, 59-unit mixed-use, low-rise apartment building with ground floor retail, and North Park; a proposed 48-story, 444-unit, elliptically shaped residential tower between Navy Pier and the iconic Tribune Building.
+Recent work in Chicago includes: The Shops & Lofts at 47, an award-winning redevelopment of an entire city block including a large mixed-use building, and three new infill residential buildings; Kenect Chicago, a new mixed-use complex comprised of a 14-story, 179-unit high-rise fronted by a triangular shaped 4-story, 48-unit low-rise with 14,000 sq. ft. of commercial space between the two sites; The Hudson, a 25-story, 240-unit high-rise with 10,000 sq. ft. of commercial space; and North Park, a 48-story, 444-unit, elliptically shaped residential tower between Navy Pier and the iconic Tribune Building.

 Brian’s early interest in architecture was expressed in designing and building tree-houses in the foothills of California.
 He began his career in earnest as a draftsperson and designer at Muncie Urban Design Studio, Muncie, Indiana.
 He later relocated to San Jose, California, where he served as an architectural intern at McClellan & Copenhagen before beginning his professional career at K + CZL Associates as an architectural technician on restoration and renovation projects.